Richard Nixon 1960 presidential campaign

 Kennedy won the general election by a slim margin, and Nixon was urged to contest the election results due to irregularities in Illinois and Texas; he declined to do so.
 Despite having 15 unpledged and faithless electors vote for Harry Byrd in the Electoral College, Kennedy was certified as president.
-Had Nixon been elected, he would have been the first incumbent vice president since Martin Van Buren to be elected.
-In 1968, Nixon ran for president again, and was ultimately elected the 37th U.S. president, serving from 1969 until 1974.
+Had Nixon been elected, he would have been the first incumbent vice president since Martin Van Buren to be elected and the second president from California after Herbert Hoover; these feats would be eventually accomplished respectively 28 years later and 12 years later by George H. W. Bush and Nixon himself.
+Lodge would become the fifth vice president from Massachusetts.
+In 1968, Nixon ran for president again, and was ultimately elected the 37th U.S. president, serving from 1969 until his resignation in 1974.

 Campaign

 Richard Nixon was the Vice President of the United States from 1953 to 1961, serving alongside Dwight D. Eisenhower.
 Prior to this, he was a U.S. Representative from 1947 to 1951 and a Senator from 1951 to 1953.

 Henry Cabot Lodge Jr. was the U.S. Ambassador to the United Nations from 1953 to 1961.
 Before this, he was a Senator from Massachusetts.